tsullivan/kibana/x-pack/build_chromium/README.md

     - python2 (`python` must link to `python2`)
     - lsb_release
     - tmux is recommended in case your ssh session is interrupted
-6. Copy the entire `build_chromium` directory into a GCP storage bucket, so you can copy the scripts into the instance and run them.
+6. Copy the entire `build_chromium` directory into a Google Cloud Storage bucket, so you can copy the scripts into the instance and run them.

 ## Build Script Usage